zowe/docs-site/docs/appendix/zowe-security-glossary.md

 ### Extended key usage
 Zowe server certificates must either not have the `Extended Key Usage` (EKU) attribute, or have both the `TLS Web Server Authentication (1.3.6.1.5.5.7.3.1)` and `TLS Web Client Authentication (1.3.6.1.5.5.7.3.2)` values present within.

 Some Zowe components act as a server, some as a client, and some as both - client and server.
 The component certificate usage for each of these cases is controlled by the Extended Key Usage (EKU) certificate attribute.
 Zowe components use a single certificate/the same certificate for client and server authentication.
 As such, it is necessary that this certificate is valid for the intended usage/s of the component - client, server, or both.
 The EKU certificate extension attribute is not required.
-If, however, the EKU certificate extension attribute is is specified, it must be defined with the intended usage/s.
+If, however, the EKU certificate extension attribute is specified, it must be defined with the intended usage/s.
 Otherwise, connection requests will be rejected by the other party.

 ### Hostname validity